 Any visit by a boarding student to a private home on- or off-campus (daytime, evening, or overnight) must be approved by the student’s house parent after a discussion with the parent(s) of the host.
 This policy includes visits on weeknights or weekend days or evenings to the homes of faculty members who live off-campus.

-Blue and white slips must be approved by a house parent before the student leaves campus and again upon their return to campus.
+Pass requests must be approved by a house faculty before the student leaves campus and again upon their return to campus.
 It is the student’s responsibility to confirm that their plans have been approved before leaving campus.
-When completing a blue slip, it is expected that a student will be explicit about all preliminary and eventual destinations, as well as about all means of transportation.
-For example, if a student is planning to spend the night at a friend’s home off-campus but is also planning to go elsewhere (e.g., a movie, a restaurant, another private home), they are expected to indicate each destination on the blue slip.
+When completing an overnight pass, it is expected that a student will be explicit about all preliminary and eventual destinations, as well as about all means of transportation.
+For example, if a student is planning to spend the night at a friend’s home off-campus but is also planning to go elsewhere (e.g., a movie, a restaurant, another private home), they are expected to indicate each destination in the pass request.

 A change of travel plans that takes place after a student signs out must be communicated to the house parent on duty before the change occurs; otherwise, it will be considered a breach of trust.
 A hosting parent is not authorized to provide a boarding student permission to change his or her travel plans—only house faculty may provide permission.
 A hosting parent must call the house parent on duty to inform them of any and all changes or if plans have been cancelled.
 It is also expected that the student will sleep at the host’s home without access to drugs, alcohol, or tobacco and will be supervised at all times.
 Failure to abide by the letter and spirit of blue-slip procedures is a very serious offense.

-On weekdays, the roamer, AOD, or the student life office may approve a white slip.
+On weekdays, the roamer, AOD, or the student life office may approve a day pass request.

 Boarding students may who have been approved via the methods outlined above may travel on weekends.
 When traveling on public transportation, students must do so in pairs during the day and in threes after dark.
 Normally, underclassmen are not allowed to travel alone into Boston or Cambridge without special permission from the acting director of student life or the administrator on duty.
 Parents of students in the senior class may give permission to house parents to use their own discretion if their child intends to travel alone into Boston or Cambridge during the day.
 Students are not allowed to travel on public transportation alone at night without explicit, written parental approval.